|

 Revo Leicester C10242 post-top lantern at Darlaston in the West Midlands.
 Although originally designed for use with tungsten lamps, this fitting now burns a high pressure sodium lamp.
 This grand old lantern from a bygone age is mounted on the shortened remains of a trolleybus traction pole that once stood in the centre of a traffic island supporting the overhead wires at the trolleybus terminus in the town.
 On the cast iron base is the legend B.E.T (British Electric Traction), and this ornamental base dates from the time when trams ran into Darlaston.

 This view taken in about 1960 shows the Leicester lantern standing in the centre of the Darlaston traffic island, while Wolverhampton Corporation trolleybus No486 turns at the terminus in readiness for its return journey to Wolverhampton.
 Trolleybus operation to Darlaston ended in 1965, but the lantern remained in the centre of the traffic island until the junction was rebuilt in the 1970s.
 Photo: Claire Pendrous Collection.
-REVO C2626 Lodestar GLS lantern

 Pictured in 2005, this lovely old REVO Lodestar is an incredible survivor from a bygone age.
 Still in nightly use at the time, this and two others of the type survived in a quiet residential enclave in Staffordshire.
+Update: Removed and replaced by August 2007, but all three lanterns saved to collection, of which two were only fit for spares.

 Gently rusting away on a disused WWII airfield at Langar, Nottinghamshire is this REVO cut-off lantern for GLS lamps.
 It was once one of several that could be found on the airfield, but now appears to be the only remaining example.
 The model type is a C13566 for 150w tungsten lamps, and it's likely that it was installed during or shortly after WWII.
 The airfield itself had been reactivated after the war and was in use up until 1964.
 The photograph was taken in March 2006.
-REVO C13283 open refractor lantern

 Still mounted in its original REVO swanneck bracket, this REVO C13283 open-refractor lantern for 100-200w GLS lamps was one of two of these lanterns still in use in a private road in Wolverhampton in August 2005.
-REVO C12423/AL lantern (AKA Step-Top)

 A very weathered but original REVO C12423/AL (Step-Top) with opaque plastic acorn bowl is pictured in the yard of an old factory in the West Midlands.
 The lantern was also available from REVO with a clear glass acorn bowl if required.

-REVO C12423/AL 80w MBF lantern, and sometimes referred to as the Step-Top lantern for obvious reasons.
-This elderly example now has the incorrect bowl and is pictured in the Penn District of Wolverhampton in August 2005.
-Likely to date from the late 1950's these lovely old Revo C12423/AL Step-Top lanterns were photographed day-burning in Muchall Road, Penn on Monday 9th April 200.
+Likely to date from the late 1950's these lovely old Revo C12423/AL Step-Top lanterns were photographed day-burning in Muchall Road, Penn on Monday 9th April 2007.
 Within a week of this picture being taken, the Stanton S7 columns had been decapitated and sleeved with Holophane Syracuse lanterns fitted in place of these elderly lanterns.
-Fortunately, two of these old mercury lanterns along with their concrete brackets were saved for posterity and are now held in the Collection, a third example is in the safe hands of fellow collector John Thompson.
-REVO C14410 lantern (AKA Bell-Top)
+Update: Fortunately, two of these old mercury lanterns along with their concrete brackets were saved for posterity and are now held in the Collection, a third example is in the safe hands of fellow collector John Thompson.

 This Revo C14410 mounted onto a Stanton-S7 column is a lovely reminder of a bygone age; complete with its original glass bowl and refractor ring, the lantern is pictured 'day-burning' its 80w MBF lamp in Wolverhampton in April 2007.
+Update: Removed and replaced by Summer of 2007.

 This C14410 'Bell-Top' lantern for 80w MBF lamps stood in Codsall, Staffordshire with many others of the type until 2005, when they were all removed as part of Staffordshire's PFI renewal scheme.
 There was a locally publicised campaign by residents to save them, or at least the REVO cast iron columns, but sadly this appears to have failed.